 - 12. Buy ski socks.

 - 13. Bring as much equipment as you can.

-My family and I were first time skiers when we recently visited Beech Mountain Resort in Beech Mountain, North Carolina.
-I skied a bit as a kid, but I think after more than 20 years I qualified as a new beginner.
+My family and I were first time skiers when we visited Beech Mountain Resort in Beech Mountain, North Carolina.
+I skied a bit as a kid, but I think after more than 20 years I qualified as a beginner.
 I had this image in my head of our family of 6 swishing down the mountain, my hair flowing behind me, a rosy glow on our cheeks, and smiles never leaving our faces.
 That wasn’t exactly how it happened.

 First Time Skiers